tatters/soundgen/cran-comments.md

     doc   4.5Mb
 Comment: I do have two large vignettes (the .Rmd text alone is ~200 KB, plus illustrations) that have not increased in size over the past few updates.

-* checking for future file timestamps ...
-NOTE unable to verify current time
+* checking examples ...
+NOTE (on Linux in rhub) Examples with CPU (user + system) or elapsed time > 5s
-Comment: seems to be some server issue, nothing to do with the package
+Comment: I think rhub is just unusually slow today - the build time was ~1.5 h